Blendify/blender-manual/blender_docs/manual/modeling/modifiers/simulate/particle_instance.rst

 Custom Data Layers
 ------------------

-These fields allows you to select a Vertex Color layers, which will be filled with a color based on a particles information.
+These fields allows you to select vertex color layers, which will be filled with colors based on the particles information.
-These vertex color layers can be used, for example, in the shader to give variability to a material.
+These vertex color layers can be used, for example, in a shader to add variance to a material.

 Index Layer
-   A vertex color layer for a values based on the particles index.
+   A vertex color layer for values based on the particles index.
 Value Layer
-   A vertex color layer for a random per-particle values.
+   A vertex color layer for random per-particle values.

 Examples